Steeven9/Jung/README.md

 This will in turn produce a human-readable file (`trace_log.txt`) and a `symbols` folder that contains the unified costs encoded in binary format.
 These can then be read by `freud-statistics` (see the [original repo](https://github.com/usi-systems/freud) for instructions).

-Alternatively, by running `./trace_merge --simple`, a simple merged log (`merged_log.txt`) can be optained instead.
+Alternatively, by running `./trace_merge --simple`, a simple merged log (`merged_log.txt`) can be obtained instead.

 _Note_: all the file names are customizable in `custom_instr.h`.

 _Disclaimer_: the memory usage counter is not keeping track of the variations due to `realloc` calls.
-While the library provides a warning for potential memory leaks, this might be inaccurate due to the complexity of memory managment in C.
+While the library provides a warning for potential memory leaks, this might be inaccurate due to the complexity of memory management in C.
 If you get any warnings, consider running your application through a dedicated tool like [Valgrind](https://valgrind.org/).
 If you don't get any, consider doing it anyway, don't trust me.